Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Introduction

 To the best of our knowledge, \cite{lee2018efficient} is the only study that investigates the value of the knowledge of the propensity score in the multivalued treatment setup.
-She does so by considering how it is incorporated into the efficient influence function.
-Although \cite{lee2018efficient} is the closest work to this paper, she models the ``partial knowledge'' of the propensity score differently than we do.
-She considers the cases where an analyst knows propensity scores for some treatments but does not know those for the others.
+The paper does so by considering how propensity scores are incorporated into the efficient influence function.
+Although \cite{lee2018efficient} is the closest work to this paper, the paper models the ``partial knowledge'' of the propensity score differently than we do. \cite{lee2018efficient} considers the cases where an analyst knows the propensity scores for some treatments but not for the others.
 On the other hand, we think of the ``partial knowledge'' as in which parametric model the propensity score lives.
-In this regard, her work and ours complement each other.
+In this regard, \cite{lee2018efficient} and the present paper complement each other.

-\textbf{Organization}: The paper is organized as follows.
-Section \ref{sec:setup} provides a framework for the estimation of multivalued treatment effects.
-In Section \ref{sec:speb}, we derive the efficient influence function and the semiparametric efficiency bound of the parameter of interest when the propensity score is correctly specified by a parametric model.
-In Section \ref{sec:param-vs-nonparam}, we compare a large parametric model with a nonparametric model and characterizes when knowing the parametric model of the propensity score causes efficiency gains asymptotically.
-We apply general results to the stratified experimental design and discuss the role of the knowledge of the propensity score in Section \ref{sec:stratified-experiment}.
-All technical proofs are given in Appendix \ref{sec:appendix}.
+The theory we propose in Section \ref{sec:param-vs-nonparam} may look similar to the notion of sieves in that both consider a growing sequence of parametric models; see \cite{chen2007large} for a thorough review.
+However, they have completely distinct goals.
+Sieves are typically used when the target parameter is defined as the solution of an infinite-dimensional optimization problem, which is difficult to compute in general.
+The sieve method considers a growing sequence of lower dimensional spaces that approximates the original space.
+By solving the problem constrained on the approximating space, it provides flexible and robust estimators of the infinite-dimensional parameter.
+On the other hand, this paper addresses the following question: if the true parameter lives in a low-dimensional parameter space, but an analyst assumes a high-dimensional model, how much efficiency would he or she lose?
+Thus, we are interested in any increasing sequence of parametric models, including one that does not approximate the nonparametric model.